barlog-m/spt-andern/README.md

 `looseLootCardsPercentage` loose loot cards spawn percentage `staticLootKeysRelativeProbability` containers keys spawn chance

-## Settings for bot generation on maps

-Wors only if `mapBotSettings` set to true.
-`mapMaxBotBuffPercentage` increase amount of bots on maps.
-`mapPmcBotDifficulty` "easy", "normal", "hard", "impossible" `bossChanceBuff` add or remove percent for existing boss chance.
-For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.
-`botScatteringIncreasePercentage` increase bot weapon scattering (i'm not sure if it works properly).

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder